 1.)
 They communicate with the owner right away

 - Once you accept a walk, be sure to reach out to the owner ASAP to see if they have any questions for you.
 This shows that you’re a professional and communicative caregiver, and it will help them know that their dog is in good hands.

 - When you’re heading to the owner’s home to walk their dog, send them a message to let them know you’re on the way.
 Whether or not they’re home, the owner will appreciate knowing their dog’s getting the care they need.

 2.)
 They arrive on time and are prepared

 - You should always plan ahead so you can start your walk on time.
 Both your Rover dog and the owner are anxiously waiting for the walk to start!
 Don’t leave them hanging.

 - If you have multiple walks in one day, be sure to plan your walks carefully so you have plenty of travel time in between walks.
-This means you shouldn’t accept walks with overlapping times and assume that you can let the owner know you’ll be late.
+This means you shouldn’t accept walks with overlapping times and assume that you can let the owner know that you’ll be late.

 - Make sure you’ve read all details on a walk request before accepting, including the date/time of the walk, the walk type, and the info on the dog.
 For recurring walks—as a good rule of thumb—you should be available for a 90-day commitment.
 Don’t forget that once you accept the walk, you’ve committed to following through.

 3.)
-They create 5-star Rover Cards
+They create amazing Rover Cards